alanng10/class-lang/Docue/Article/Sande/a.md

 followed by Dest of class Operate, followed by limit comma, followed by Source of class Operate, followed by limit brace round close token, followed by limit semicolon.
-Dest has type that is struct type.
+Dest has type that is any struct type.
-Source can be 64 bits int type or struct type.
+Source can be 64 bits int type or any struct type.
 This execute copies struct any of the Dest struct type from Source memory index to Dest memory index.